How to estimate market size: Business and marketing planning for startups

 Given the importance of defining your target customer, it is crucial to set aside enough time to do a proper analysis of this first step.

 Case study: We have analyzed patient-safety procedures in a few hospitals.
-We have determined that our technology would generate the most value in the largest hospitals (the top 25%, ranked by size).
+We have determined that our innovative technology would generate the most value in the largest hospitals (the top 25%, ranked by size).

 Step 2.
 Estimate the number of target customers

-Estimate the total number of target customers in the market—companies who have a profile similar to that your target customer.
+Estimate the total number of target customers in the market—companies who have a profile similar to that of your target customer.

-You can use industry databases such as those offered by Statistics Canada, U.S. Bureau of Economic Analysis or Hoovers to help you quantify your market.
+If you’re a startup venture in Ontario or another Canadian province, you can use industry databases such as those offered by Statistics Canada, U.S. Bureau of Economic Analysis or Hoovers to help you quantify your market.